neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/AdjustingOutput.rst

 Wrapping this into some container (if needed) in a lot of cases provides for enough possibilities to style the menu using CSS.
-In case it still is needed, it is possible to change the rendered markup of `Menu` using Fusion. `Menu` is defined inside the core of Neos together with Neos.Neos.NodeTypes:
+In case it still is needed, it is possible to change the rendered markup of `Menu` using Fusion. `Menu` is defined inside the core of Neos together with Neos.NodeTypes:

 *Neos.Neos/Resources/Private/Fusion/Root.fusion*